1231301695/TT4L_G6_Requirements_Project/SRS.md

 2. Responsive Design

-- The system shall support responsive web design, ensuring usability across desktop, tablet and mobile devices without requiring separate portals.
+- The system shall support responsive web design, ensuring usability across desktop, tablet and mobile devices without requiring separate systems.

 ### **3.6.2 User Experience** {#3.6.2-user-experience}

 1. Efficient Navigation

-- The system shall provide intuitive navigation pathways through the portal, to enable quick and smooth allocation of information and functionalities navigation.
+- The system shall provide intuitive navigation pathways through the system, to enable quick and smooth allocation of information and functionalities navigation.
 - The system shall minimize the number of steps required to reach an intended function like viewing grades, checking attendance and registering courses.

 2. Personalized Recommendations